+Kiss leaves Ulster after team's bad run

-Les Kiss: Ulster director of rugby departs jog after team's recent poor run
+Les Kiss: Ulster director of rugby leaves post after team's recent poor run

-Ulster's director of rugby Les Kiss has left the Irish province by mutual consent following the team's poor run of results.
+Ulster's director of rugby Les Kiss has left the Irish province by mutual consent following the team's recent poor run of results.

 The ex-Ireland assistant coach's final game in charge on 21 January saw Ulster exit from the European Champions Cup after a heavy defeat by Wasps.